kimwalisch/primecount/doc/Hard-Special-Leaves.md

 number of count operations per leaf the number was much lower than expected.
 It turns out that [batch counting](#Batch-counting) the number of unsieved elements for many consecutive leaves improves the runtime complexity by more than a constant factor.
-See the [runtime complexity](#Runtime-complexity) section for more details.
 When I implemented the above alternative counting method in primecount it completely fixed the severe scaling issue in the computation of the special leaves that had been present in primecount since the very beginning.
 Below 10^20 there are no performance improvements, however above 10^20, the higher you go the more efficient the new method becomes compared to primecount's old implementation.
 At 10^25 the new method is already 2x faster.
 Note that the new